The Northern Realm

 They must have all stayed in bed.
 Have heard nothing.

 Interested in their weapons technology.
-Would like a trade alliance.
+Would be interested in a trade alliance.